 If you are convicted of DUI, the penalties in California are steep, even though a DUI is treated as a misdemeanor.
 Penalties you may face include:

-Penalties become more severe if you have previous DUI offenses, your blood alcohol concentration (BAC) level was particularly high, you refused to take a breath or blood test after you were arrested, or if anyone was injured or killed while you were driving under the influence.
-Sometimes, simply having a strict judge can increase your penalties.
+Penalties become more severe if you have previous DUI offenses, your blood alcohol concentration (BAC) level was high, you refused to take a breath or blood test, or if anyone was injured or killed in the crash.
+Sometimes, the judge you have can increase your penalties.

 Your Costa Mesa DUI Lawyer Will Look for Weak Spots